 Everyday we see FHA loans fall apart because of flood insurance.
 Many times flood insurance through the National Flood Insurance Program can be higher.
 Then you might have to pay the cost of an elevation certificate.

-In 2019 FDIC made a major move in the industry when they started to allow private flood insurance.
+In 2019 FDIC made a major move in the industry when it started to allow private flood insurance.

 People assumed this meant FHA would start accepting private flood insurance.
-However because FHA insures loans they have different guidelines they do not accept private flood insurance.
-As of November 2020 FHA still only allows flood insurance through the National Flood Insurance Program, but hopefully that will be changing soon.
+However, because FHA insures loans they have different guidelines they do not accept private flood insurance.
+As of July 2022 FHA still only allows flood insurance through the National Flood Insurance Program, but hopefully, that will be changing soon.

 On November 10, 2020 FHA made an announcement they were looking at accepting private flood insurance.
 They opened up a 60 day comment period for people to leave comments on this possible action.